fareesah28/INM705-CW/README.md

 This is a **GitHub rendering issue** related to Jupyter widget metadata.
 It does **not affect the actual notebook functionality**.

 > **Solution:**
-Please **download the notebook** and open it locally using any Jupyter-supported IDE.
+Please **download the notebook** and open it using any Jupyter-supported IDE.
 The notebook should work as expected without any issues.

 ## Dataset Setup